cloudmesh-community/fa18-523-60/project-report/report.md

 Our team had completed an exploratory analysis of the *Kickstarter* dataset.
 The results of the analysis can be observed in the following section.

-The bar chart visualization in +@fig: TBD shows the top *Kickstarter Projects* main categories using the successful and failed projects.
+The bar chart visualization in +@fig: Top main categories Average goal shows the top *Kickstarter Projects* main categories using the successful and failed projects.
 In order to create this visual, the funding goal data first needed to be grouped based on the successful and failed project status.The categories are represented on the *y*